-How to Set Up Cart Abandonment in Google Analytics
+How to Set Up Google Analytics Cart Abandonment Tracking

-It’s the best premium WordPress Analytics plugin, and you don’t have to edit a single line of code to add Google Analytics to your eCommerce store or use enhanced eCommerce.
+It’s the best premium WordPress Analytics plugin, and you don’t have to edit a single line of code to add Google Analytics to your eCommerce store.
 The plugin takes care of it for you.

 Step 1: Download and Install ExactMetrics

-First, you’ll need to signup for an ExactMetrics Pro or higher license to use its eCommerce tracking feature.
+First, you’ll need to signup for an ExactMetrics Pro or higher license to use its eCommerce tracking addon.

 Next, go to your account area and download the setup files.